 If you have vacation days, you might want to apply for vacation, too, so you have lots of time to bond as a family.

-This is like mini-summer, even if it’s only one week, if you plan to make the most of it, it’s all worth it.
+This is like mini-summer, even if it’s only three weeks, if you plan to make the most of it, it’s all worth it.

 Skip the laundry and ignore the mess in your home.
 Just go and do fun things with your family and your special child.